Skip to main content

 • Advances Equity and Inclusion principles

-All restoration and restoration planning projects must be conducted on land owned/controlled by a non-Federal, public entity (includes Federally recognized Indian Tribal Governments).
-All acquisition projects must have final ownership of fee-lands or conservation easements held by a non-Federal public entity (includes Federally recognized Tribal Governments).
+Restoration and restoration planning, engineering and design projects must be located on publicly-owned land or land where a public entity holds a lease or easement that provides for adequate public control of the property.
+All acquisition projects must have final ownership of fee-lands or conservation easements held by a non-Federal public entity (includes Federally recognized Indian tribes and tribal organizations).

 Project Location